-Bases of distal phalanges 2-5/ Bases of distal phalanges 2-5 of hand
+Bases of distal phalanges 2-5

 The bones of the hand consist of the carpal bones, the metacarpal bones and the phalanges.
 The phalangeal bones of the hand are the terminal bones of the upper limb.
 Each finger of the hand possesses three phalangeal bones; a proximal phalanx, a middle phalanx and a distal phalanx, with the exception of the thumb which only possesses a proximal and a distal phalanx.
 This means that there are fourteen phalanges in total on each hand.